 Sense paints energetically in acrylic on canvas, describing his process as primal and instinctive.
 His overlaid imagery mimics his state of mind at the end of the working day.
 Instead of trying to clear his thoughts from the days experiences, he paints them: conversations, emails, phone calls, what his colleagues discuss over morning tea; everything goes down on the canvas.
 His works appear unplanned because he works quickly, however his ideas have been formulated over time and these he lays down on canvas with bold direct marks.

 Nigel Sense is a graduate of the University of Wollongong.
-His work is frequently selected for major awards; most recently: Mosman Art Prize (Finalist, 2018), Salon des Refuses (Finalist, 2018), Black Swan Art Prize (Finalist, 2017).
+His work is frequently selected for major awards; most recently: Salon des Refuses (Finalist, 2019) and Mosman Art Prize (Finalist, 2018).